-Anthologies are assembled from collected writings or transcribed interviews.
-I edit anthologies and consult on the book’s structure and content.
+Anthologies are assembled collected writings or transcribed interviews.
+I edit the content of anthologies and consult on the book’s structure and content.

 Put on your best when you go out there and the best will come back to you.

 How It Works

-If you’d like a reference, just ask.
+Like a reference?
+Just ask.
 Books I’ve edited fill my shelves, and their authors will be happy to talk with you about working with me.